 Prior to joining Fenwick & West, Dan was a partner in the Intellectual Property and Life Sciences practices of a large general practice firm.
 Dan has served as a patent advisor to Nature Reviews Drug Discovery, published by the Nature Publishing Group.

-For each of the last six years, Chambers USA has recognized Dan as a leading lawyer, nationwide, in the area of Life Sciences: IP/Patent Litigation.
+For each of the last seven years, Chambers USA has recognized Dan as a leading lawyer, nationwide, in the area of Life Sciences: IP/Patent Litigation.
 According to Chambers USA 2015, he is recommended by his clients for his ability to take a “broader commercial view” when counseling his clients on all aspects of portfolio management.
+In 2016, Legal 500 (US) recommended Dan in two separate categories, Venture Capital & Emerging Companies and Patents: portfolio management and licensing.
+In the 2015 and 2013 editions of Legal 500 (US) Dan was recommended for patent licensing and transactions.
 Since 2012, Dr. Becker has been identified as a “Life Science Star” in LMG Life Sciences and its predecessor publication, Expert Guide to Life Science Attorneys.
-Dan is also recommended in the 2015 and 2013 editions of Legal 500 (US) for patent licensing and transactions.

 Prior to his legal career, Dan conducted research in molecular immunology and in mammalian gene expression.